sweeneychris/akaze-eigen/README.md

 NOTE: If you have suggestions for how to improve performance (namely the image convolution and image half-sampling) please email me or make a pull request!

+I would also like to thank Pablo Alcantarilla and Pierre Moulon for help and encouragement in creating this fork of akaze.

 ## Contact Info

 If you have questions about this particular implementation, find a bug, or have an improvement suggested please email Chris Sweeney at cmsweeney@cs.ucsb.edu